Griffon26/jiraburnupanddown/README.md

 # Jira burn-up-and-down
-A burndown chart for Jira that also keeps track of hours spent on a separate fixed-size budget
+A Scrum burndown chart for Jira that also keeps track of hours spent on a separate fixed-size budget

 Jira burn-up-and-down is a python application that talks to the [Jira](https://www.atlassian.com/software/jira) REST API to display a Scrum burndown chart